There will be a Penn-in-Venice Pre-Departure Meeting on April 26, 5:30 pm, in the Cherpack Lounge (Williams Hall-fifth floor)

 Italian 110 is a first-semester elementary language course for students who have never studied Italian before or who have taken the placement test and received a score below 380.
-All students who have studied Italian previously are required to take the placement test.
 Class work emphasizes the development of listening comprehension and speaking, with training in reading and writing.
 The course is conducted in Italian.

 Intensive Second Year Italian

 Italian 134 is an intensive and accelerated two-credit course covering the first and second semester of the intermediate sequence (130 and 140).
 It builds on your existing skills in Italian, increase your confidence and your ability to read, write, speak and understand the language, and introduce you to more refined lexical items, more complex grammatical structures and more challenging cultural material.
 You are expected to have already learned the most basic grammatical structures in elementary Italian and to review these on your own.
 The course allows you to explore culturally relevant topics and to develop cross-cultural skills through the exploration of similarities and differences between your native culture and the Italian world.
 It is conducted in Italian.

 Streets of Venice, Words of Italy

 ITALIAN 220 (1 c.u.)

 The purpose of this course is to enable students to achieve fluency in Italian language and facilitate their transition into more advanced Italian studies.
 Frequent lessons, on site, draw information and inspiration from the streets, buildings, monuments, markets and ordinary life of Venice.
 The course is conducted in Italian.